tmccombs/hcl2json/README.md

 ## Building

-Unfortunately, `go get` doesn't seem to work this package (see #8).
+You can build and install `hcl2json` using `go get`.
+Since `hcl2json` uses Go modules, you will need to run this as `GO11MODULE=on go get github.com/tmccombs/hcl2json`.

-Therefore you will need to clone and build the repository:
+Alternatively, you can clone and build the repository:

 ```
 $ git clone https://github.com/tmccombs/hcl2json